villesundell/move-patterns/src/accountless_design.md

 ## Summary

 Move module following the **Accountless Design** pattern doesn't handle storage (`move_to()` / `move_from()`) directly, instead the storage must be handled outside the module in transaction scripts.
-This makes the module code footprint smaller, design simpler, implementation more portable and provides a way to implement storage agnostic smart contract design on Move powered platforms.
+This makes the module code footprint smaller, design simpler, implementation more portable and provides a way to implement storage agnostic smart contract design on some Move powered platforms.

 ## Examples